renovatebot/renovate/docs/usage/nuget.md

 ### Protocol versions

-NuGet supports two protocol versions, `v2` and `v3`, which NuGet client and server need to agree on.
+NuGet supports two protocol versions, `v2` and `v3`, the NuGet client and server must use the same protocol version.
 Renovate as a NuGet client supports both versions and will use `v2` unless the configured feed URL ends with `index.json` (which mirrors the behavior of the official NuGet client).
 If you have `v3` feed that does not match this pattern (e.g. JFrog Artifactory) you need to help Renovate by appending `#protocolVersion=3` to the registry URL: